kroq86/kroq86/README.md

 ### Hi there 👋
-My name is Kirill and I'm developer, TeamLead/PM and also i'm trying write books
+My name is Kirill and I'm developer

 - 🛠 11 years of development
 - 💬 Ask me about Python, TypeScript, C#, Go, fasm, bash